gulfiliz/gulfiliz.github.io/_posts/2025-03-17-america-and-its-geniuses.md

 It was built for different purposes.

-But a civilization that cannot accommodate its own difficult geniuses — that must export them to be understood and import them back, validated, before it can take them seriously —

-is missing something.
+But a civilization that cannot accommodate its own difficult geniuses, that must export them to be understood and import them back, validated, before it can take them seriously, is missing something.

 Not everything.
 Something specific.

-The capacity for the purposeless — for the thought that has nowhere to go except deeper into itself, for the work that serves no function except to be completely itself —

-this capacity is what the flaneur has and the frontier cannot afford.
+The capacity for the purposeless, for the thought that has nowhere to go except deeper into itself, for the work that serves no function except to be completely itself, this capacity is what the flaneur has and the frontier cannot afford.